ngreifer/adrftools/README.md

 The results indicate that the ADRF is not flat, but there isn’t enough evidence to claim it is nonlinear in the range specified.
-We might project a linear model onto the ADRF to prodce a more interpretable
+We might project a linear model onto the ADRF to produce a more interpretable
 summary:

 ``` r